Skip to main content

 7 mentions Positive Neutral Negative

-• “I like the graphics and the lighting looks good.”
+• “I like the graphics and lighting; they look good.”

-• “Graphics are very decent and the environment and the towns feel very realistic even if they are fictional.”
+• “Graphics are very decent, and the environment and towns feel very realistic even if they are fictional.”

 • “Audio for the vehicles could be better, but the graphics aren't terrible and the game works well with a controller.”